stridecolossus/JOVE/doc/blog/part 1 - code generation/code.generation.md

 }
 ```

-And additional helpers to transform to/from a bit-field mask:
+We also add additional helpers to transform to/from a bit-field mask:

 ```java
 /**